tyge68/experience-manager-htl.en/help/using/overview.md

 # Overview {#overview}

-The purpose of HTML Template Language (HTL), supported by Adobe Experience Manager (AEM), is to offer a highly productive enterprise-level web framework that increases security, and allows HTML developers without Java knowledge to better participate in AEM projects.
+The **purpose** of HTML Template Language (HTL), supported by Adobe Experience Manager (AEM), is to offer a highly productive enterprise-level web framework that increases security, and allows HTML developers without Java knowledge to better participate in **AEM projects**.

 The HTML Template Language has been introduced with AEM 6.0, and takes the place of JSP (JavaServer Pages) as the preferred and recommended server-side template system for HTML.
 For web developers who need to build robust enterprise websites, the HTML Template Language helps to achieve increased security and development efficiency.